Clarion, Iowa

 Clarion is a city in and the county seat of Wright County, Iowa, United States.
 The population was 2,810 at the time of the 2020 census.

 History

+Wright County held its first court sessions in 1855 in a privately owned log cabin west of present-day Eagle Grove.
+In 1858, the county seat was located at Liberty, where a two-story frame courthouse was built.
+The county seat moved to Clarion in 1866, and the county's first courthouse in Clarion was built across the street from the northeast corner of the public square.
+That building was later incorporated into the Avondale Hotel.

+The present Wright County Courthouse was constructed in 1891 and 1892 at a cost of about $50,000.
+It was designed by W.R.
+Parsons & Son and built by E.D.
+Jones & Co.
+The courthouse was listed on the National Register of Historic Places in 1981 as part of the County Courthouses in Iowa Thematic Resource.

-Clarion is the birthplace of the four-leaf clover emblem used by the 4-H Clubs of America, conceived of in 1907 by the local school superintendent, O.H.
+Clarion is also the birthplace of the four-leaf clover emblem used by the 4-H Clubs of America, conceived of in 1907 by the local school superintendent, O.H.
 Benson.

 Geography

 According to the United States Census Bureau, the city has a total area of 3.26 sqmi, all land.

 Climate

 According to the Köppen Climate Classification system, Clarion has a hot-summer humid continental climate, abbreviated "Dfa" on climate maps.